 Lippi’s contribution to the Chapel is the Stories of St Peter, they are, St Peter Jailed and Freed, the Crucifixion of St Peter, Resurrection of the Son of Theophilus and, the Quarrel with Simon Magus in face of Nero.

 Filippino Lippi worked on the Sala degli Otto di Pratica, in the Palazzo Vecchio, Florence in 1486 and Lippi's Apparition of the Virgin to St. Bernard painted around the same time, is his most popular painting.

 St Bernard is seated at a roughly-made desk, standing before him is the Virgin who is accompanied by a group of childlike angels.
-The donor appears kneeling in the lower right-hand corner of the picture which is set in a complicated Florentine landscape.
+The donor, Piero del Pugliese who commissioned the painting for his father Francesco, appears kneeling in the lower right-hand corner of the picture which is set in a complicated Florentine landscape.

 Filipino worked in Rome decorating the Carafa Chapel at Santa Maria Sopra Minerva but returned to Florence by about 1492. in 1496 he completed work for the monastery of San Donato a Scopeto just outside of the city walls The Adoration of the Magi.